Call for PI-Based Applications for a Trinity Research Doctorate Award 2025-26

-Applications are now sought for 12 new Trinity Research Doctorate awards, intended to support staff appointed in or since 2020-21 to recruit doctoral students in the academic year 2024-25 (September or March registrants).
+Applications are now sought for 12 new Trinity Research Doctorate awards, intended to support staff to recruit doctoral students in the academic year 2025-26 (September or March registrants).
+The call is open to all disciplines throughout the university (see below for details on thematic focus).

-Up to six awards will be allocated in each category and each award will cover tuition fees (either EU or non-EU) for the recruited student for four years (full-time), as well as providing an annual stipend of €25,000.
-The allocation of the awards across the two categories is subject to the final decision of the Panel.
+Up to six awards wwill be allocated in each category and each award will cover tuition fees (either EU or non-EU) for the recruited student for four years (full-time), as well as providing an annual stipend of €25,000.
+The allocation of the awards across the two categories is subject to the final decision of the Evaluation Panel.
 No additional funding is available to cover research or travel costs and students are liable for non-tuition fee-related charges (e.g., SLC charge, IRP costs).
 Each application will be expected to identify how the research will enhance our local and global social and sustainability ambitions (often referred to in Trinity as our social foundations and our ecological ceiling) e.g., through the research focus, the research process, those involved in the research.

-In each category of award, the early career staff member will act as the Principal Supervisor for the doctoral student in question.
-Co-supervision is encouraged, and in line with College regulations, a Thesis Committee will be required to be put in place for all students.
+In each category of award, the staff member will act as the Principal Supervisor for the doctoral student in question.
+Co-supervision is encouraged, and in line with College regulations, a Thesis Committeewill be required to be put in place for all students.
 Awards will be made on a competitive basis and continuation of funding is contingent on satisfactory student progress, which must be reviewed and reported annually.
 Those in receipt of the award (student + supervisor) will be required to participate in the pilot Supervisor-Student Agreement protocol, and supervisors will be expected to engage with supervision enhancement opportunities over the course of the four years.

-2. Making an Application
+Making an Application

 Applications will be considered under one of the two categories described above.
 The information required for each category differs and applicants are advised to ensure that they understand the category under which they seek to apply and that they complete the relevant online application form; there are separate online application forms for each award category.
 Applicants may make submissions to both categories of award, but if successful, will be awarded under one category only.
-Current recipients of a Trinity Research Doctorate Award are not elegible to apply in 2024-25.
-If a student is in receipt of other additional funding (internal or external), the total stipend received by the student can not exceed a total stipend ceiling of €25,000 per annum.

 a) Applying for an Award in Category 1: PI-led application